antonioalexandre1984/antonioalexandre1984/README.md

 <div>
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... desenvolviemnto de aplicações em React, NextJs,Typescript,javasript
+- 🔭 I’m currently working on ... desenvolvimento de aplicações em React, NextJs,Typescript,javasript
 - 🌱 I’m currently learning ... curso desenvolvedor web Digital House
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...